panthomakos/sham/README.markdown

     end

 When executing `User.sham!` all attributes will be assigned using the instance setters instead of the initializer.
-A `save` will also be called unless the `:build` parameters is used.
+A `save!` will also be called unless the `:build` parameters is used.

     User.any_instance.should_receive(:name=).with('Jane Doe')
-    User.any_instance.should_receive(:save)
+    User.any_instance.should_receive(:save!)
     User.sham!(:name => 'Jane Doe')

 ## Empty Shams